bhb2017/gitskills/README.txt

 # gitskills
 Today I'm learning git!
 yes!
-Creating a new branch is quick & simple.
+Creating a new branch is quick & simple!